Raynes Park: Sport and leisure

 Raynes Park has a Non-League football club Raynes Park Vale F.C. who play at Prince George's Fields.
 Other leisure facilities in the area include the Raynes Park Residents Lawn Tennis Club, and the Malden Golf Club.
 The Malden Golf Club was founded in 1893 and the parkland course is set over an area of 120 acres.
 Wimbledon United CC have fielded a number of Sunday cricket teams with great success at their home ground at Cottenham Park for the past 90 years.
 Cannon Hill Common is popular for walking, cycling, recreational fishing and angling, dog walking, bird watching and represents a small piece of countryside within the city of London.
-Since 2010 the MyRaynesPark Festival has taken place annually for a week during the summer, providing arts and cultural events for the local community, with previous guest speakers including Yasmin Alibhai-Brown and Tim Vine.

 Wimbledon Volleyball Club is based at Raynes Park High School.

+From 2010 to 2022 the MyRaynesPark Festival took place annually for a week during the summer, providing arts and cultural events for the local community, with previous guest speakers including Yasmin Alibhai-Brown and Tim Vine.

+In 2025, Raynes Park hosted its first Free Film Festival.
+This included feature films, as well as short films by local filmmakers including Keif Gwinn, Carmela Corbett, and Mark Lever.